Breast Reduction

 Breast Reduction Procedure

-The technique used to reduce the size of your breasts will be determined by your individual condition, breast composition, amount of reduction desired, your personal preferences and the surgeon's advice.
+The technique used to reduce the size of your breasts will be determined by your individual anatomy, breast composition, amount of reduction desired, personal preferences and the surgeon's advice.

-Anesthesia choices for breast reduction surgery include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Breast reduction surgery is performed using intravenous sedation or general anesthesia.
+Your surgeon will recommend the best choice for you.

-After the incision is made, the nipple (which remains tethered to its original blood and nerve supply) is repositioned.
-The areola is reduced by excising skin at the perimeter, if necessary.
+After the incision is made, the nipple is repositioned.
+The nipple remains tethered to its original blood and nerve supply.
+If necessary, the areola diameter is reduced by removing skin around the perimeter.
+Underlying breast tissue is reduced and the remaining breast tissue is lifted and shaped.

 Closing the Incisions

 The incisions are brought together to reshape the now smaller breast.
-Sutures are layered deep within the breast tissue to create and support the newly-shaped breasts.
+Sutures are layered deep within the breast tissue to create and support the newly shaped breasts.
 Sutures, skin adhesives and/or surgical tape close the skin.
-Incision lines are permanent, but in most cases will fade and significantly improve over time.
+Incision lines are permanent, but in most cases will fade over time.

 Breast Reduction Recovery

-Following your physician's instructions is key to the success of your surgery and recovery.
-Your doctor will give you specific instructions on how to care for yourself and minimize breast reduction surgery risks.
+Following your physician's instructions is key to the success of your surgery.
+You will be given specific instructions on how to care for yourself.
 These instructions may include:

-- How to care for your breasts following surgery.
+- How to care for your surgical site(s) following surgery.

 - Medications to apply or take orally to aid healing and reduce the risk of infection.